 - Specialty equipment such as elevators, refrigeration units, or production machinery

-- Operating hours and usage patterns
+- Operating hours and usage patterns throughout the day and week

 - Demand factors and load diversity, which account for equipment not running at full capacity at all times

-- Local electrical codes and utility requirements
+- Local electrical codes and utility requirements specific to your area

 All of these elements must be considered together to create an accurate picture of the building’s electrical needs.
+Skipping or underestimating any single factor can result in a system that falls short under real operating conditions.

 How to Calculate Electrical Load for a Commercial Building

-Calculating electrical load for a commercial building is a step-by-step process that requires careful documentation and adherence to code standards.
+Calculating electrical load for a commercial building is a step-by-step process that requires careful documentation and strict adherence to code standards.
 While the exact methodology may vary depending on building type and jurisdiction, the overall approach follows a consistent structure.

 Typical steps include: